jhajek/forge/_posts/2019-01-11-Enable-Hyper-V-and-VirtualBox-on-the-same-system.md

 1. Open a command prompt as administrator.
 1. Run the following command: ```C:\>bcdedit /copy {current} /d “Disable Hyper-V”```
-  i) You will see the following result: The entry was successfully copied to (something like) {c8f8754a-d33e-11e8-8234-8cec4b60f7ca}.
+  a) You will see the following result: The entry was successfully copied to (something like) {c8f8754a-d33e-11e8-8234-8cec4b60f7ca}.
-  i.
-You can use your own description instead of “Disable Hyper-V” if you like.
+  b) You can use your own description instead of “Disable Hyper-V” if you like.
 1. Run the following command: ```C:\>bcdedit /set {c8f8754a-d33e-11e8-8234-8cec4b60f7ca} hypervisorlaunchtype off```
-  i.
+  a.
 You will see the following result: The operation completed successfully.
-  i.
+  b.
 Your serial number will be different -- adjust accordingly.
 1. Reboot the machine while holding down the shift key.
 You will be presented with a boot option to “Use another operating system”.
-  i.
+  a.
 Select your new “Disable Hyper-V” option.
 The machine will boot with Hyper-V disabled and VirtualBox will work.

 It works perfectly!